dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

   <img src="https://github.com/dimi-fn/Various-Data-Science-Scripts/blob/main/Miscellaneous/img/precision_IR.PNG" alt="Precision"/>
 </p>

-* It tells us how **useful** the results are (*homogeneity* of results)
+* It tells us how **useful** the results are (*homogeneity* of results).
-* A perfect precision score of 1 means that every result retrieved was relevant, but <ins>it says nothing about if all relevant docs were retrieved</ins>
+* A perfect precision score of 1 means that every result retrieved was relevant, but <ins>it says nothing about if all relevant docs were retrieved</ins>.
-* Preference for higher precision than recall: e.g. legal and medical queries where there is a substantial need for high precision and correct results
+* Preference for higher precision than recall: e.g. legal and medical queries where there is a substantial need for high precision and correct results.

 ### Recall